From my autobiography Denise-thechefsdaighter.com

 When we are children, our experiences and teachers often send us in the direction of positive and creative future occupations or hobbies.
 We can carry this spirit of creativity with us into adulthood.
-It is an added responsibility for parents yet it is a blessing to direct children towards being creative…and this can last a lifetime.
+It is an added responsibility for parents to encourage art lessons and/or activities for their children, yet it is a blessing to direct children towards being creative…and this can last a lifetime.

 Mr. John Truman was my first art teacher who gave me art lessons at my father’s restaurant, “Lucky Pierre’s” on 55th street in New York City.
 I was seven and eight years old at the time.
 In the summers, when I was on vacation from PS 59 (public school 59), my brother and I took art lessons at my father’s restaurant from Mr. Truman in the afternoons.
 Years later, both my brother and I became professional artists, thanks to Mr. Truman’s encouragement and lessons.